ejmichaud/meerkat-backend-interface/README.md

 ## Installation Instructions

+There may be other ways of doing it, but this way works for me as of 2019-03-31.
 First, make sure to [install redis](https://redis.io/topics/quickstart).
 If it's installed, you should be able to start it by executing from the terminal:
 ```
 redis-server
 ```